 My posts may contain affiliate links.
 If you click though and make a purchase, we might make a small commission, but at no extra cost to you.

-Remember those straw plates that you would use to hold your actual plate during your summer grill-outs?
+Remember those straw plates that you would use to hold your paper plate during your summer grill-outs?
 Ya know, the ones that caused you to spend more time untangling them from your clothing than actually eating?
-Ha!
-Yea, these!
+Yea, those!
 I didn’t actually own any of these, but I have been finding them at thrift stores.
 Some, I have used as wall hangings; like hanging three in a row together.
-Well, I’m about to show you what you can make with these and have affordable fall decor and save your clothing!
+Well, I’m about to show you how to make a Wicker Plate Pumpkin so you can have affordable fall decor and save your clothing!
 Make sure to check out our other Fall Diys while you’re here!

-This is what you will need for this craft :
+This is what you will need to make a wicker plate pumpkin :

 - fabric of choice – we’re using a plaid shirt that we got from Goodwill for $0.99